Whole-grain farro comfort food.

 Farro is an ancient grain filled with health benefits.
 Farro describe either einkorn, emmer, or spelt ancient wheat grains.
 Emmer wheat farro is the most common type of farro in this part of the world.

-Like other whole grains, farro boasts several important health benefits absent in processed, simple grains or starches like plain pasta or white rice (both of which I love — don’t get me wrong).
+Like other whole grains, farro boasts several important health benefits not present in processed, simple grains or starches like plain pasta or white rice.
 Chief among farro’s health benefits:

 Now widely available in most supermarkets, farro is very easy to cook.
 In its simplest form, farro gets cooked in a pot with lightly-salted liquid (water, broth) until soft but still al dente, the liquid absorbed into the grain.